ethanbsung/crypto/README.md

-This is one a folder containing trading algorithms in the cryptocurrency space.
+This is a repository containing trading algorithms I am creating in the cryptocurrency space.

 I am using python to connect to trader's wallets that have outperformed the market.
 I do this by connecting to the platform BirdEye using an API.

 I am also creating a trading algorithm to trade the current crypto bull run progammatically.
 I will be creating various strategies that I believe will give me positive returns.
 Here I will be brainstorming strategies that I believe will give me the returns I am looking for.